nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 Step 2.
 The `loadFile()` method then opens the file specified by the path parameter using a `Scanner` object and reads each line of the file in a loop using the `hasNextLine` and `nextLine` methods of the `Scanner` object.

 Step 3.
+For each line, the method calls the `parseNoteString` method of the `NoteParser` class to convert the `String` representation of the note into a `Note` object.

+Step 4.
+The `Note` object is then added to the `ArrayList` of `Note` objects.

+Step 5.
+If the file is not found, the method catches the `FileNotFoundException` and prints the exception message.

+Step 6.
+If the file format is invalid, the method catches the `InvalidFormatException` and calls the `responseHandler` method of the `InvalidNotesFileHandler` class to prompt the user to reset the file or exit the program.

+Step 7.
+The method returns the `ArrayList` of `Note` objects.

+#### NoteParser Class

+The `NoteParser` class is responsible for parsing a string representation of a note into a `Note` object.
+It contains a single public static method `parseNoteString()` which takes a `String` object as a parameter and returns a `Note` object.

-For each line of the file, the method splits the line into four parts using the `split` method with a tab `\t` as the separator.
+Step 1.
+The method starts by splitting the `noteString` into four parts using the `split` method with a tab `\t` as the separator.
-This creates an array of four elements, each containing one part of the line.
+This creates an array of four elements, each containing one part of the note string.
 If the length of the resulting array is not `4`, the method throws an `InvalidFormatException`.

-Step 4.
-If the length of the resulting array is `4`, the method continues to parse the four parts of the line.
+Step 2.
+If the length of the resulting array is `4`, the method continues to parse the four parts of the note string.

 a.
 The first part represents the `priority` of the note, and it is read as a string.
 The method checks if the string is one of the valid priority values (`LOW`, `MEDIUM`, `HIGH`), and if not, it throws an `InvalidFormatException`.
 If the string is valid, the method converts it to a `NotePriority.Priority` enum value.

 b.
 The second part represents the `status` of the note (whether it is done or not), and it is read as a string.
 The method checks if the string is one of the valid status values (`Y`, `N`), and if not, it throws an `InvalidFormatException`.
 If the string is valid, the method converts it to a `boolean` value (true if the string is `Y`, false otherwise).

 c.
 The third part represents the `review count` of the note, and it is read as a string.
 The method tries to parse the string as an integer using the `Integer.parseInt` method.
 If the string cannot be parsed as an integer, the method throws an `InvalidFormatException`.
 If the string is valid, the method stores the integer value in a variable named `reviewCount`.

 d.
 The fourth part represents the `text` of the note, and it is read as a string.

+Step 3.
+If the four parts of the note string are valid, the method creates a new `Note` object with `text` and `priority`, updates its `status` and `review count` respectively with parsed values, and returns the `Note` object.

+Step 4.
+If `InvalidFormatException` is caught during the parsing process, the method throws the exception to the calling method to handle it.

+#### InvalidNotesFileHandler

+The `InvalidNotesFileHandler` contains a single public static method called `responseHandler`, which takes in two arguments: a `String` representing the path to the file with invalid format and an `ArrayList` of `Note` objects that will be cleared if the user confirms the file reset.

+Step 1.
+The method starts by creating a `Scanner` object to read user input from the console.

+Step 2.
+The method prints a message to notify the user that the notes file seems to be corrupted and prompts the user to confirm to reset the file.

+Step 3.
+The method reads the user's input and trims it to remove any leading or trailing white spaces.
+It also converts the input to lowercase to simplify the input comparison.

+Step 4.
+If the user confirms to reset the file by typing `y`, the method clears the file contents by creating a `PrintWriter` object and passing the file path to it.
+The `print` method of the PrintWriter object is then called with an empty string to clear the contents of the file.
+The `close` method is called to close the `PrintWriter` object.

 Step 5.
-If the four parts of the line are valid, the method creates a new `Note` object with `text` and `priority`, updates its `status` and `review count` respectively with parsed values, and adds the `notes` ArrayList.
+The method also clears the `ArrayList` of `Note` objects.

 Step 6.
-After all lines of the file have been processed successfully, the method returns the `notes` ArrayList containing all the notes read from the specific file.
+The method prints a message to notify the user that the file contents have been reset successfully and prompt the user to continue using the application.

 Step 7.
-If `InvalidFormatException` is caught during the reading and parsing process, the method handles it by enquiring the user whether to reset the file or not (`y` or `n`).
-If the user chooses to reset the file (`y`), the method clears the file contents using a `PrintWriter` object and prints a success message.
+If the user types `n` to not reset the file, the method prints a message to notify the user to ensure the file status before using the application.
+The program will exit in `10` seconds using the `Timer` class and `TimerTask` class if there is no user response in `10` seconds.

-If the user chooses not to reset the file (`n`), the method prints a message informing the user that the program will exit in 10 seconds and schedules a timer task to exit the program after the timeout.
+Step 8.
+If the user types any input other than `y` or `n`, the method prints a message to notify the user of invalid input and recursively calls the `loadFile` method with the same file path argument to ask the user again.
-If the user enters an invalid input, the method prompts the user again until a valid input is entered.

 <details>
 <summary>Sequence Diagram for File Loading</summary>